spamegg1/reviews/README.md

 Backtracking is used in some "normal" programs in "normal" (non-Logic) languages though.
 For example you will write a brute-force Sudoku puzzle solver in How to Code 2 and then also in Udacity's Software Testing.
 The straightforward, non-clever solution necessitates backtracking.
 Another example of backtracking in "normal" programs is maze solvers: https://github.com/mikepound/mazesolving and https://www.youtube.com/watch?v=rop0W4QDOUI

 This was right up my alley, because the language works exactly like a [proof tree](https://www.quora.com/What-are-proof-trees) which I studied in Mathematical Logic.
-Oh and the Cut Rule! (to stop backtracking) Goes back to Gentzen's 1934 [theorem](https://en.wikipedia.org/wiki/Cut-elimination_theorem).
+Oh and the Cut Rule! (to stop backtracking) goes back to Gentzen's 1934 [theorem](https://en.wikipedia.org/wiki/Cut-elimination_theorem).

 Originally Prolog was created by a linguist, so the main application is studying Grammars.
 The course will teach you context free grammars and definite clause grammars.
 Very important stuff if you want to go into parsing and compilers!
 That will be your "final project".
 You'll probably never use Prolog in the real world.
 The website claims it is coded in Prolog though!